 upon the earth.

-Every beast, every creeping thing, and every fowl, and
+with him: Every beast, every creeping thing, and every fowl, and

-whatsoever creepeth upon the earth, after their kinds, went forth out of the ark.
+whatsoever creepeth upon the earth, after their kinds, went forth out

 neither will I again smite any more every thing living as I have done.

 'While the earth remaineth, seedtime and harvest, and cold and heat,